 Elijah Wood, Clea DuVall, Jordana Brewster and Shawn Hatosy appear in the music video for "Another Brick in the Wall, part 2", performed by the Class of '99, which is featured in the film's soundtrack.
-In keeping with her character Stokley, Clea DuVall does not lip sync the lyrics with her co-stars.
+In keeping with her character Stokely, Clea DuVall does not lip sync the lyrics with her co-stars.

 Several scenes involving an additional character named Venus, played by Kidada Jones, were shown in TV previews for the film, as well as Tommy Hilfiger commercials, but cut from the film.
-She is also visible in a scene in the theatrical version, standing next to Gabe (Usher) in Mr. Furlong's (Jon Stewart) science class when they are looking at the "new species" in the aquarium.
+She is also visible in a scene in the theatrical version, standing next to Gabe (Usher Raymond) in Mr. Furlong's (Jon Stewart) science class when they are looking at the "new species" in the aquarium.

-In a scene where students are being called to the principal's office, one name called is Thomas Nix.
+(at around 43 mins) In a scene where students are being called to the principal's office, one name called is Thomas Nix.
 In reality, Tommy Nix is one of director Robert Rodriguez's friends from college.
 He helped Rodriguez write his second feature Roadracers (1994).

 In exchange for product placement in this film for clothier Tommy Hilfiger's fashion line, the teens from the movie's cast appeared together in a TV commercial & print ad campaign for Tommy Jeans throughout 1998.

-The girl student with the black top and tan skirt who laughs at Elijah Wood getting his balls smashed into a flagpole was Austin rocker Sarah Talbot, who at the time was the front woman for The Hollywood Wife Beaters.
+(at around 10 mins) The girl student with the black top and tan skirt who laughs at Elijah Wood getting his balls smashed into a flagpole was Austin rocker Sarah Talbot, who at the time was the front woman for The Hollywood Wife Beaters.
 Laughing at Wood was her idea and the director kept it in.

 (at around 1h 30 mins) Among the motivational banners in the school's locker room is a sign that says "The will to win comes from within" which is particularly appropriate considering the body snatcher nature of the alien invaders taking over the staff and student body.

-After Christopher McDonald wishes coach Robert Patrick good luck with the football game, Patrick shoots at McDonald with his hand.
-This is a homage to McDonald's famous "Shooter" McGavin character from the film "Happy Gilmore".
+(at around 36 mins) After Christopher McDonald's character (Mr. Connor) wishes Robert Patrick's (Coach Willis) good luck with the football game, Patrick shoots at McDonald with his hand.
+This is an homage to McDonald's famous "Shooter" McGavin character from the film Happy Gilmore (1996).